4iar/fedora-23-x220/README.md

 ## Redshift (cli/open-source f.lux alternative)

-Need this to keep eyes from dying at around 3am.
+Use this to automatically adjust colour temperature in order to prevent eyes from dying late at night.

+Note that this doesn't work with Wayland yet, so no using sway or i3way :(

+    dnf install redshift

-Use geoclue2 to let redshift detect location or instead provide location through -l LAT:LON.
+Use geoclue2 to let redshift detect location

+    dnf install geoclue2

+Instead, manually provide location through -l LAT:LON.
+For example:
+    redshift -l 40.1243:9.4040

 # Power

 ## Power saving

 Install tlp and powertop.
-Peek tlp
+    dnf install tlp powertop

-Install tlp.
 Check tlp-stat for suggestions and tlp status.
 It recommends acpi-call - seems to be a debian/ubuntu package not dnf/fedora though.
      * Install acpi-call kernel module for ThinkPad advanced battery functions

-Install powertop

 ## Suspend on close